 Bob Cage - Guitarist

-Bob Cage is the great-grandson of Anastasios Stathopoulo, who founded the company which later became Epiphone.
+Bob Cage was the great-grandson of Anastasios Stathopoulo, who founded the company which later became Epiphone.
 His uncles, and the master craftsmen they employed, created fine instruments, and responded to the specific needs of musicians, promoting innovation and creativity.
-Bob wishes to honor what they did, by creating his own music on their fine instruments, and to encourage those who continue the family tradition of a devotion to Craftsmanship supporting Musical Excellence.
+Bob wished to honor what they did, by creating his own music on their fine instruments, and encouraging those who continue his family's tradition of a devotion to Craftsmanship supporting Musical Excellence.

-As a professional musician who lives in the Hudson Valley and has performed locally, regionally, and nationally, Bob Cage has been honored to share the stage with many well-known musicians over the years, including Larry Coryell and Les Paul, and he has appeared twice on Bob Miles' "Miles of Music" TV show.
-Of course; as one of the surviving heirs of Anastasios Stathopoulo, he was also mentioned in the "House of Stathopoulo" book.
+As a professional musician who lived in the Hudson Valley and performed locally, regionally, and nationally, Bob Cage was honored to share the stage with many well-known musicians over the years, including Larry Coryell and Les Paul, and he appeared twice on Bob Miles' "Miles of Music" TV show.
+Of course; as one of the heirs of Anastasios Stathopoulo, he was also mentioned in the "House of Stathopoulo" book.

-When the line was first introduced, Bob received one of Epiphone's new Masterbilt Acoustic guitars as a gift in appreciation for his input, and in response to his album.
+When their new line was first introduced, Bob received one of the modern-day Epiphone's Masterbilt Acoustic guitars as a gift in appreciation for his input, and in response to his "Flat Top" album.
 Click here to see his comments, or click on the Guitars link shown at left.